Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/build-smart-contract.rst

 Initializing the smart contract
 ===============================

 After deploying a contract you have to initialize it.
 It’s like object-oriented programming: you create a class which is a module, and then you initialize it to create an object.
 It is the same here.
 An object of a class is a way to store both states of the class and its functionality.
-This time you are going to use the hash value you got in the previous step.
-First, make sure the ``initialize`` function is implemented in your cli.ts file.
+In order to initialize an instance of the contract you need the module name and contract, then run the following command.

 .. code-block:: console